alphaXiv/paper-implementations/agent_r1/README.md

 Inspired by projects like `Nanochat`, we aim for code readability and ease of understanding.
 - **Focused Algorithms**: We strictly support **PPO** (Proximal Policy Optimization) and **GRPO** (Group Relative Policy Optimization).
 We've removed support for older or less stable algorithms (like REINFORCE, ReMax) to keep the codebase clean.
+- **Readable code**: A lot of the original Agent-R1 codebase can inherit classes within the VERL library.
+This reduces line count and makes code easier to follow.
 - **Tutorial Style**: The code is heavily commented to explain *why* we are doing things, not just *what* is happening.

-## Running the Code

-We provide three main scripts to help you get started, depending on your environment and needs.
+## Training your own Deep Research Agent

+With the Agent-R1 framework we can now train a Qwen-2.5 model on HotpotQA, a multi-hop Q&A dataset.
+To answer questions like "Which magazine was started first Arthur's Magazine or First for Women?", the agent has access to a tool that can search a Wikipedia-style corpus.
+The answers to these questions also require the agent to make several search calls, thus requiring "multi-turn" interactions with the environment.
+We provide three main scripts to help you get started.
+For training, we used 4 H100 (80GB SXM) GPUs on [Lambda Labs](https://lambda.ai/), with training taking just under 6 hours.

-### 1. Ruuning our trained checkpoints!
+### 1. Running our trained checkpoints!

 Use the below script to run inference with our provided trained checkpoints.
 Available at [Agent-R1 Trained Checkpoints](https://huggingface.co/collections/alphaXiv/agent-r1)